ayoul3/Privesc/README.md

 ### Description
 This tool will list APF authorized libraries by browsing control blocks in memory.
 For each library it returns the access right of the current user.
-Given a library with ALTER/UPDATE access, the script compiles an ASM program into that library and executes it to give the SPECIAL privilege to the current user. the ASM program updates the ACEE block in memory to give temporary SPECIAL privilege, which are made permanent by a regular ALU user SPECIAL.
+Given a library with ALTER/UPDATE access, the script compiles an ASM program into that library and executes it to give the SPECIAL privilege to the current user. the ASM program updates the ACEE block in memory to give temporary SPECIAL privilege, which are made permanent by a regular ALU user SPECIAL a following step.
+If you want to manually specify the user getting the SPECIAL privilege, replace userid() with any user in line 104

 ### Usage
  ```
  List APF libraries : ex 'ELV.APF' 'LIST'